jonblissett/bike-sim/README.md

 C:\Python27\python.exe Cythonise_pmsm_fcn.py build_ext --inplace --compiler=msvc
 ```

-If you see the error 'Unable to find vcvarsall.bat', open the command prompt with the C++ Compiler and execute the following
+If you see the error 'Unable to find vcvarsall.bat', open the command prompt for the C++ Compiler and execute the following
 commands first:

 ```